Overcoming Metaphysics: Overcoming Racial Oppression

 23. Ibid., 21.

 Zachary Thomas Settle is the theology editor for The Other Journal.
-He earned an MA in the philosophy of religion at the University of Denver, and he currently lives in Nashville, Tennessee.
-Settle has written for the Journal of Cultural and Religious Theory and Christ and Pop Culture, and he regularly contributes to The Other Journal.
+He earned an MA in the philosophy of religion at the University of Denver.
+He currently lives in Nashville, Tennessee, where he will begin the PhD program at Vanderbilt in theological studies in the fall of 2015.
+He has written for the Journal of Cultural and Religious Theory and Christ and Pop Culture, and he regularly contributes to The Other Journal.
+He is also the editor, alongside Dr. Taylor Worley, of a forthcoming volume on theology and film, entitled Dreams, Doubt, and Dread: The Spiritual in Film.